anand-srinivasan-1/talexperiment/README.md

-This is an experiment to write a type-aware assembler for RISC-V. It aims to support fixed-point arithmetic, Java-style classes, arrays, control flow, and a realistic calling convention.
+This is an experiment to devise a type-aware assembly language for RISC-V. It aims to support fixed-point arithmetic, Java-style classes, arrays, and a realistic calling convention.

 Raw binary files can be disassembled using `riscv64-linux-gnu-objdump -D -b binary -m riscv <file>`